-But to some folks, the taste of the white pulp is bland.
+But to some folks, the taste of the white pulp of dragon fruit is bland.
 This may be because the store-bought ones are picked too early so they can survive long shipping.
-Thus, not enough time to fully ripen.
+Thus, there may not be enough time to fully ripen.
 Try the George's White or Seoul Kitchen.
 These are great for diabetics but still give you a good taste plus a ton of vitamins, fiber & phytonutrients.